Checking Cheap Talk: Introduction

 In many other models of verification, the receiver observes an \emph{exogenous} signal about the state.\footnote{An exception is \cite{hancart2024optimal}.
 The receiver chooses from an arbitrary set of Blackwell experiments about the state.
 That paper characterizes whether it is optimal for the receiver to choose a Blackwell-dominated experiment.} \cite{Kattwinkel2019} and \cite{silva2024information} give conditions under which the receiver, with commitment power, can benefit from communication, i.e., screening the sender. \cite{WekslerZik2025} give conditions under which communication can influence the receiver's action, when the sender has private information about the informativeness of the receiver's signal.
 In these papers, the sender's message influences the sensitivity of the receiver's action to his signal realization.
 In our model, by contrast, the sender's message influences \emph{which} signal the receiver observes.
 Finally, communication equilibria have been analyzed in models where the receiver can (a) detect lies with an exogenous probability \citep{balbuzanov2019lies,dziuda2018communication}, (b) choose to detect lies at a cost \citep{SadakaneTam2023}, or (c) choose to learn the state at a cost \citep{bijkerk2018words, venkatesh2024verifiable}.

-In our model, the receiver can verify the state, but the sender's message is costless and unrestricted.
-An alternative modeling approach is taken in disclosure games \citep{milgrom1981good,grossman1981informational}.
+In our model, the receiver can partially verify the state, but the sender's message is costless and unrestricted.
+An alternative modelling approach is taken in disclosure games \citep{milgrom1981good,grossman1981informational}.
 In that model, the sender can ``prove'' to the receiver any true statement about the state.
-Thus, messages have intrinsic meaning, and the true state determines which messages are feasible.
-Subsequent work imposes structure on the class of true statements that can be proven.
+Thus, messages have intrinsic meaning, and the true state determines which messages are feasible.\footnote{In our model, the receiver randomly selects one attribute to verify upon receiving the sender's message, which essentially induces the sender to transmit more information than is ultimately verified.
+Under deterministic verification, the communication situation here can be regarded as one where the sender chooses which evidence to present. } Subsequent work imposes structure on the class of true statements that can be proven.
 In \cite{fishman1990optimal}, the sender can disclose one dimension of a multidimensional state.
-In \cite{dziuda2011strategic}, the sender can present verifiable ``arguments,'' and the number of arguments is unknown to the receiver.
+In \cite{dziuda2011strategic}, the sender can present verifiable ``arguments,'' and the number of arguments is unknown to the receiver.\footnote{A comprehensive survey on ``evidence'' in game theory and mechanism design can be found in \cite{ben2025evidence}.}